Ulcar/Transparant-video-shader/README.md

 Shader that allows transparent videos to play in Unity in normal video formats.
+This shader follows the same format as transparent videos in the video game Caligula 2.
+Video files exported from that game's assets work perfectly in this shader.

 To make this work, take the following steps: